-- Identify, explain and discuss the technical and theoretical disciplines and applications involved in the development and deployment of secure systems - 2.
-Analyse the social, legal and ethical aspects of design, implementation and evaluation of a secure system - 3.
-Apply mathematical principles required to design, implement and maintain security mechanisms - 4.
-Design, implement, and secure information infrastructure drawing on supporting evidence and critically analyse, select and apply suitable tools and techniques - 5.
-Communicate information in a variety of formats to a range of audiences using a range of media which evidences both academic and digital literacy skills - Work effectively as an individual and as a member of a team undertaking critical selfappraisal to support continued professional development, employability, lifelong learning and transferable skills - 7.
-Integrate and apply essential concepts, principles and practice in the development and implementation of sustainable secure systems
+- 1. Identify, explain and discuss the technical and theoretical disciplines and applications involved in the development and deployment of networks - 2.
+Analyse the social, legal and ethical aspects of design, implementation and evaluation of a network - 3.
+Apply mathematical principles required to design, implement and maintain network addressing schemes - 4.
+Design, implement, secure and evaluate a network infrastructure drawing on supporting evidence and critically analyse, select and apply suitable tools and techniques - 5.
+Communicate information in a variety of formats to a range of audiences using a range of media which evidences both academic and digital literacy skills - 6.
+Work effectively as an individual and as a member of a team undertaking critical selfappraisal to support continued professional development, employability, lifelong learning and transferable skills - 7.
+Integrate and apply essential concepts, principles and practice in the development and implementation of sustainable, scalable networks